 How are we doing?
 Releases of petroleum can render drinking water unfit for consumption, endanger wildlife, and create flammable and explosive conditions.
 The time required to clean up petroleum releases varies from case to case and depends upon a variety of factors.
 Some sites require active removal of petroleum product from the ground over a period of years, while a minor surface spill may be quickly resolved.
-The percent of oil-contaminated sites cleaned-up increased by 5.5% from 2007 to 2011, with the greatest year to year increase (3.3%) occurring between 2007 and 2008.
-Ninety-six percent (96%) of oil-contaminated sites were cleaned up during 2010 and 2011.
-The number of open confirmed release cases declined by 36.8% from 2007 to 2009.
-MDE anticipated that the number of open cases would continue to decline over the next two years, and thereafter remain level due to the anticipated long term, difficult remaining cases.
-On average nationally, 21% of release cases remain open, whereas 6% of confirmed release cases remain open in Maryland.
+The percent of oil-contaminated sites cleaned-up increased by 2.1% from 2008 to 2012.
+The percent of oil-contaminated sites cleaned-up increased by 2.1% from 2008 to 2012.
+The period of 2010 through 2012.
+MDE anticipated that the number of open cases would continue to decline over 2010 to 2011, and thereafter remain level due to the anticipated long term, difficult remaining cases, and the regular influx of new cases.
+The number of open confirmed release cases declined from 689 to 381 (44.7%) from 2008 to 2012.
+On average nationally, 17% of release cases remain open, whereas 3.5% of confirmed release cases remain open in Maryland.